algrx/algorithmx-python/README.md

 ## Development

-### Local build/install
+### Install

-To install the package locally:
+If you aren't using docker, you can install the package locally:
 ```
 cd js
 npm run build